input-output-hk/partner-chains/dev/local-environment-dynamic/README.md

 - **Automated Lifecycle Management**: Handles the entire process of key generation, Cardano address funding, and SPO registration for all registered validators.
 - **Dynamic Node Discovery**: Nodes use dynamic node-keys, PeerIDs, and public addresses for automatic peer discovery within the Substrate network.
 - **Comprehensive Stack**: Includes all necessary components for a fully functional test environment: Cardano node, DB-Sync, Ogmios, and the Partner Chains nodes.
+- **Scalable Database Backend**: Dynamically configures multiple `db-sync` and `postgres` instances and distributes the Partner Chains nodes among them, allowing for greater performance and scalability in large-scale test environments.

 ## System Requirements